-This report describes Round Two of the environmental flow validation project within the GSA basin.
-Please note that while the focus of this report will be on the GSA project, references to and results from other basins may be used to support findings, further develop discussions, and guide future recommendations.
+This report provides an overview of Round Two of the environmental flow validation project within all three of these basins, and specifically addresses studies within the Colorado and Lavaca river basins.
+Please note that while the focus of this report will be on the Colorado and Lavaca basins, references to and results from other basins will be used in this report to support findings, further develop discussions, and guide future recommendations.
 A brief introduction to each major instream flow component evaluated is provided below.
 Section 2.0 provides detailed descriptions of the exact sampling and analysis methods employed.
-Section 3.0 provides detailed results and discussion related to each major component.
-Section 4.0 works towards synthesizing all this information and describes a multidisciplinary method with which to evaluate environmental flow standards.
-It is hoped this methodology will be useful to GSA BBASC members by providing some guidance on ways to evaluate/refine environmental flow standards at select sites.
-Finally, the report closes with Section 5.0, which presents recommendations for future applied research and long-term monitoring for consideration by BBASC members and others.
+Section 3.0 provides detailed results and discussion related to each major component are provided in Section 3.0.
+Section 4.0 works towards synthesizing all this information and describes a multidisciplinary evaluation method with which to evaluate environmental flow standards.
+It is hoped this methodology will be useful to Col/Lav BBASC members by providing some guidance on ways to evaluate/refine environmental flow standards at select sites.
+Finally, the report closes with recommendations for future applied research and long-term monitoring for consideration by BBASC members and others.